Search

 North Holmwood Church War Memorial

 The names on memorials were gathered locally.
 The normal practice was to make a public announcement through churches and other organisations to ask for names; there was no formal selection.
 This meant that some of the men included on any memorial might have been brought up locally and have family in the area, but others may possibly have only had a much briefer connection.
-Using public sources of information it is possible to identify most of the men commemorated in North Holmwood and to discover more of their background.
-It will be possible to add to this in the future as further records become available on the Internet.
+Using public sources of information it is possible to identify the men commemorated in North Holmwood and to discover more of their background.
+It will be possible to add to this in the future as further records become available.
 I have tried to include only information that I am fairly sure is correct, but sometimes it is difficult to be certain that I have not confused two people with similar names.
 (It is often easier to trace those with more unusual names.)
-Many of the British service records from the Great War were destroyed by enemy action in the Second World War, so I have been able to trace much less information for some men than for others.
+Many of the British service records of soldiers from the Great War were destroyed by enemy action in the Second World War, so I have been able to trace much less information for some men than for others.
 This simply reflects the information available.

 I would welcome any additional information and apologise for any mistakes that I have made.

-Jim Edwards – November 2014
+Jim Edwards – Revised Jan 2023

 Dorking Museum is indebted to Jim Edwards for his research in producing a booklet for St John’s Church and his generosity in letting us reproduce his work in full.